Nationwide Qui Tam Practice

 The firm of Berg & Androphy has a nationwide practice representing qui tam/whistleblower clients in lawsuits throughout the country.
 On behalf of our qui tam/whistleblower clients, we have filed cases in such major cities as Boston, Philadelphia, New York, Los Angeles, San Francisco, Houston, Lansing, Washington, D.C., Santa Fe, Brooklyn, Denver, Beaumont, Tampa, Tulsa, and in other locations.
 The firm maintains its principal offices in Houston, Texas and New York, New York with offices in Washington, D.C., Denver, Colorado and Miami, Florida.

-In addition to working with the federal government in these cities and Washington, D.C., we have filed lawsuits on behalf of Attorneys General from the following states: California, Connecticut, Colorado, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Iowa, Louisiana, Maryland, Michigan, Minnesota, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Oklahoma, Rhode Island, Tennessee, Texas, Vermont, Washington, Wisconsin, the Commonwealths of Massachusetts and Virginia, the District of Columbia, and the city of Chicago.
+In addition to working with the federal government in these cities and Washington, D.C., we have filed lawsuits on behalf of Attorneys General from the following states: California, Connecticut, Colorado, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Iowa, Louisiana, Maryland, Michigan, Minnesota, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Oklahoma, Pennsylvania, Rhode Island, Tennessee, Texas, Vermont, Washington, Wisconsin, the Commonwealths of Massachusetts and Virginia, the District of Columbia, and the city of Chicago.

-The map below represents our national presence in current qui tam / whistleblower cases.
+The map below represents our national presence in current and past qui tam / whistleblower cases.
 We will fly anywhere, anytime, to meet our clients.